What Can Your Online Shop Do for the Chinese New Year?

 The product description goes on further down the page.
 Future Shop knows that their customers are very knowledgeable when it comes to audio equipment, so they give as much information as possible.

-Once you know who your audience is, make sure you try to touch on their emotional side as well.
+Once you know who your audience is, make sure you try to touch on their emotional side as well by applying storytelling strategies.

 In advertising school, copywriters and designers are always taught that babies and puppies sell products.
 Now, we can’t always use puppies and babies to sell everything (or can we?), but the core concept remains relevant: Emotions inspire people.

 Let's have another look at the same Future Shop product page as before.
 Towards the bottom, there is a section about the makers of these products, a company called Focal.
 If you’re a true audiophile, this company description will surely touch you.
 Here is one paragraph from this text:

 If this poetic product description were recorded into music, wouldn't you want to listen to it on a pair of Focal headphones?

 Generally speaking, extremely long product descriptions aren’t necessary.
 In the case above, this is a product selling at an extremely high price range, so it is fitting that the product description is a bit longer than usual.

 On the following product page, Dotty Fish does this really well.
 Along with the detailed product images and clean design, the product description does a great job highlighting the products and features in these bullet points.

 This product description from Dotty Fish does a great job blending storytelling and highlighting benefits and features.
 The bullet points also make it much easier to read.

 Some important points highlighted in the bullet points include information on the material (breathable leather), non-slip sole (so our babies won’t get injured), perfect first shoes (emotional touch), and the fact that is podiatry tested (our babies’ health).